 The Collaborative Transmission Plan information will be available for Participants to identify any alternative least cost resources to include with their respective Integrated Resource Plans.
-Other stakeholders can similarly use this information for their resource planning purposes.
+Other interested parties can similarly use the information provided within this process to support their business interests.